Search

 With Server Streaming, the client sends a single command to the handler server and gets back a continuous stream of results.

-Samples of both as well as the full source code of the above example can be found on GitHub.
+Samples of both and the full source code of the above example can be found on GitHub.

 Setting Client/Channel Options